-Up to 100% of each year's Calculated Surplus in the General Fund shall be allocated to the replenishment of Fund Balances during the Annual Review in connection with the annual budget adoption process.
+If the Budget Sustainability Reserve amount is insufficient to maintain the Minimum Targets for either the Operating Reserve and Debt Service Fund Balance, then up to 100% of each year's Calculated Surplus and/or Surplus Fund Balance in the General Fund shall be allocated for replenishment of Fund Balances during the annual budget adoption process.

-Each year's Calculated Surplus shall be allocated based on the following prioritization:
+The use of each year's Calculated Surplus and/or Surplus Fund Balance shall be allocated based on the following prioritization:

-- 1. First, a minimum of 50% to the Operating Reserve, or any amount in excess of 50% (up to 100%) as deemed necessary by the Metropolitan Council to sufficiently fund the Operating Reserve in compliance with policy target levels.
-If the Debt Service Fund Balance is at its target level, then up to full 100% may be applied to the Operating Reserve as needed.
-In the event that the Debt Service Fund Balance is not at its target level and there is not a surplus in the Debt Service Funds, then the Metropolitan Council may appropriate surplus funds from the Operating Reserve to the Debt Service Funds in order to satisfy the target level. - 2.
-Second, if the Operating Reserve is at its target level, then a minimum of 50% to the Debt Service Fund Balance, or any amount in excess of 50% (up to 100%) as deemed necessary by the Metropolitan Council to sufficiently fund the Debt Service Fund Balance in compliance with policy target levels.
-If the Operating Reserve is at its target level, then up to the full 100% may be applied to the Debt Service Fund Balance as needed. - 3.
-Third, upon the allocation of Calculated Surplus per items one and two above, any remaining balance to be allocated for any of the following One-Time purposes: - a.
+- 1. First, a minimum of 50% to the Operating Reserve, or any amount more than 50% (up to 100%) as deemed necessary by the Metropolitan Council, to sufficiently fund the Operating Reserve in compliance with policy Minimum Target levels.
+If the Debt Service Fund Balance is at its Minimum Target level, then up to full 100% may be applied to the Operating Reserve as needed.
+If the Debt Service Fund Balance is not at its Minimum Target level and there is not a surplus in the Debt Service Funds, then the Metropolitan Council may appropriate surplus funds from the Operating Reserve to the Debt Service Funds to satisfy the target level. - 2.
+Second, if the Operating Reserve is at its Minimum Target t level, then a minimum of 50% to the Debt Service Fund Balance, or any amount more than 50% (up to 100%) as deemed necessary by the Metropolitan Council to sufficiently fund the Debt Service Fund Balance in compliance with policy target levels.
+If the Operating Reserve is at its Minimum Target level, then up to the full 100% may be applied to the Debt Service Fund Balance as needed. - 3.
+Third, if the Operating Reserve and the Debt Service Fund Balance are at their Minimum Target levels, then a minimum of 50% to the Budget Sustainability Reserve, or any amount more than 50% (up to 100%) as deemed necessary by the Metropolitan Council to sufficiently fund the Budget Sustainability Reserve balance in compliance with policy Minimum Target levels as established by the Finance Director. - 4.
+Fourth, upon the allocation of Calculated Surplus and/or Surplus Fund Balance per items one and two above, any remaining balance to be allocated for any of the following One-Time purposes: - a.
 Capital expenditures; - b.
-Debt reduction; and/or - c.
+Debt reduction; and/or c.
 The establishment of other reserves to enhance the Metropolitan Government's financial position/wherewithal.